Forestier's Ladybird Rhyzobius forestieri

 Ivy covered tree trunk November

-In July 2020 I found two in an oak tree at Fishers Green, having already beaten numerous Round-keeled Ladybirds from nearby oak trees.
+In July 2020 I found two in an oak tree at Fishers Green, having already beaten numerous Arboreal Ladybirds from nearby oak trees.

 I then found another, a month later, in an oak branch in Upshire, Essex on the edge of Epping Forest.